CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/F-strings-methods/README.md

-You can find out how many characters there are in a string by using the `length` property of a string:
+You can find out how many characters there are in a string by using the `length` property of a string
 ```js
 var name = "Daniel";
 var nameLength = name.length;